izzetdogan/Url-Shortener/README.md

 {
     "id": 1,
     "url": "https://github.com/izzetdogan",
-    "shortUrl": "dogan-izzet" //-- random String if it is null QNPJTRTWKU" }
+    "shortUrl": "dogan-izzet" // it returns random String if it is null "QNPJTRTWKU" }
 ```
+### Get /goto/{shortUrl}
+This endpoint redirect the user to the valid http/https web site by using shortUrl